maxmheinze/bacthesis/data/documentation.md

  * `city`: `TRUE` if the regional entity is a city (*kota*) and `FALSE` if it is a regency (*kabupaten*).

 **Comments:** Inconsistencies in the alphabetical assignment of `rc_id` ID numbers can occur when additional cities or regencies appeared after the original compilation of this file.
 These are then appended at the end of the list of cities/regencies of their corresponding province.
-For more information on the dataset, see the Section "Socio-Economic Variables from BPS."
+There is currently no such case.
+For more information on the dataset used to create the codes, see the Section "Socio-Economic Variables from BPS."